edgelesssys/constellation/docs/versioned_docs/version-2.16/getting-started/install.md

 Make sure the following requirements are met:

-* Your machine is running Linux or macOS
+* Your machine is running Linux, macOS, or Windows
 * You have admin rights on your machine
 * [kubectl](https://kubernetes.io/docs/tasks/tools/) is installed
 * Your CSP is Microsoft Azure, Google Cloud Platform (GCP), Amazon Web Services (AWS), or STACKIT